mariusrubo/ScirraConstruct-Examples/README.md

 ## Ms. Caterpillar
 A physics-based platformer.
 Click [here](https://mariusrubo.github.io/Caterpillar/) to play it.

-This project is more complex and can only be run in paid versions of Construct 2 or Construct 3.
-Please contact me if you would like to use this project.
+This project is more complex as it models the forces within a system of springs (the caterpillar's body) and their interaction with the forces inside a trampoline.
 <img src="https://github.com/mariusrubo/ScirraConstruct-Examples/blob/master/ms_caterpillar_screenshot.jpg" width="320" height="180">

 ## Physics Learning Game